-The remaining of the paper is organized as follows.
-Section \ref{sec:budget_terr} discusses the conditions of the reflection and scattering paradigms, then analyzes the link budget for RSS-assisted terrestrial networks.
-Next, Section \ref{sec:budget_non_terr} exposes the characteristics of aerial platforms, derives the optimal platform placement for RSS-assisted aerial communications, and investigates the related link budget under both reflection paradigm types.
+The rest of the paper is organized as follows.
+Section \ref{sec:budget_terr} discusses the conditions of the reflection and scattering paradigms, and then analyzes the link budget for RSS-assisted terrestrial networks.
+Section \ref{sec:budget_non_terr} then exposes the characteristics of aerial platforms and derives the optimal platform placement for RSS-assisted aerial communications.
+This section also investigates the related link budget for both reflection paradigms.
 Numerical results for the terrestrial and non-terrestrial RSS-assisted systems are presented and elaborated in Section \ref{sec:results}.
 Finally, Section \ref{sec:conc} concludes the paper.